Programming: Logic, Design and Implementation (CIS120/17) Flex Start

 ASSIGNMENTS TO DO:

-This is a group assignment: You will get an email for your group designating a group leader.
+This is a group assignment: You have an extra week so it is not due until March 12th You will get an email for your group designating a group leader.
 You can work with email or set up a Zoom account where you can work.
 The goal is to talk it over and figure out the answers.
 If you do not get a group assignment, contact me.
 I do not want you to divide up the questions, I want everyone contributing their thoughts on each problem.
-You have two weeks to do this.
+Again, you have two weeks to do this so due Monday March 12th.

 This assignment involves the user interface and logic - it does not get into SQL.
 This is NOT an assignment that can be resubmitted.